Vlad29052003/Talio/README.md

 #### Running the client application
 1. Leave the terminal in which the server is running open.
 2. Follow the same procedure as before: open a new terminal and navigate to the project directory using the `cd` command.
-3. After reaching the directory, while having the server running (the application can be run without the server but it will not have many features as most of them involeve communication with the server) run the following command: `gradlew run`.
+3. After reaching the directory, while having the server running (the application can be run without the server, but it will not have many features as most of them involve communication with the server) run the following command: `gradlew run`.
 4. Now, the client application has been opened, and the application can be used.